mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 If you're like me, this equation is very opaque.
 How on earth does this calculate the volumne of a m-dimensional parallelapiped?

 In this post, I am going to attempt to demystify this definition.
-To do so, we will begin with a set of axioms that seek to define the notion of "volume" in an m-dimensional space.
+To do so, we will begin with a set of axioms that seek to capture the notion of "volume" in an $m$-dimensional space.
 From this axiomization, we derive the equation for the determinant above!

 Abstracting the concept of volume: the axioms for a determinant
 ---------------------------------------------------------------

-The definition of a determinant does not actually start with the calculation of of volume in the usual sense, but rather, we will start in a more abstract place: axiomizing the properties that "volume" should have.
+The definition of a determinant does not actually start with the calculation of of volume in the usual sense, but rather, we will begin by trying to abstract the fundamental properties of "geometric volume".

 **1. The determinant of the identity matrix is one**